hyperledger/fabric/docs/source/channel_update_tutorial.rst

 configuration update transaction based on the differences between two channel configurations.

 First, exec into the Org3CLI container.
-Recall that this container has been mounted with the ``organizations`` folder, giving us access to the MSP material for all of the organizations and the Orderer Org.
-The bootstrapped identity is the Org1 admin user, meaning that any steps where we want to act as Org3 will require the export of MSP-specific environment variables.
+This container has been mounted with the ``organizations`` folder, giving us access to the MSP material for all of the organizations and the Orderer Org.
+The bootstrapped identity is the Org3 admin user, meaning that any steps where we want to act as a different organization will require the export of MSP-specific environment variables.

 .. code:: bash